MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 # Figures of Merit of the Phase Locked Loop
 ## Lock Range
 The range of frequencies for which PLL maintains its lock once it has already been locked is called the Lock Range.
-This parameter is limited by the dead-zone.
+This parameter is limited by the dead zone.

 ## Capture Range
 The range of frequencies for which the PLL maintains the lock once it moves from the unlock to the locked zone.
 Usually, the capture range is smaller than the lock range.

 ## Settling Time
-The time within which the PLL is able to lok in from an unlocked state is called the Settling Time of the PLL.
+The time within which the PLL is able to lock in from an unlocked state is called the Settling Time of the PLL.

 # Experiments
 Some standard parameters are considered while making the SPICE files.